essykings/python-datetime/README.md

 print(past_date)
 ```

-The result will be:
+The result is:

 ```sh
 2019-10-03 18:38:04.733042
 ```

-Lets say we want to practice a certain skill for 21 days, to get our future date we will add 21 days to the current date as shown below.
+Let's say we want to practice a particular skill for 21 days, to get the future date you add 21 days to the current date as shown below.

 ```python
 import datetime